Moncure Robinson: Manager and financier

 By the late 1840s Robinson was moving away from civil engineering, and toward management and finance.
-After successfully raising funds in England for the Reading railroad in the 1830s, he more and more turned to financing and directing project.
-Robinson became an active stockholder and/or director of various rail and water transport companies—the Seaboard & Roanoke Railroad, the Chesapeake & Delaware Canal, Chester Valley Railroad, Pennsylvania Railroad, Philadelphia, Wilmington & Baltimore Railroad, steamboats on the Chesapeake, and other properties—managing his holdings from his Philadelphia home.
+After successfully raising funds in England for the Reading railroad in the 1830s, he turned to financing and directing project.
+Robinson became an active stockholder and/or director of various rail and water transport companies—the Baltimore Steam Packet Company, the Seaboard and Roanoke Railroad, the Chesapeake & Delaware Canal, Chester Valley Railroad, Pennsylvania Railroad, and the Philadelphia, Wilmington and Baltimore Railroad.